 New York City can be expensive, from tourist attraction tickets to restaurant menus, it’s certainly not the most affordable city to visit.
 But saving money can easily be done.

 Instead of complaining about the prices, just accept it and enjoy your vacation.
-If a restaurant is too expensive, they are many other places to choose from.
-Here’s 10 tips to help you visit NYC on a budget.
+If a restaurant is too expensive, they are many other budget-friendly places to choose from.

 New Yorkers are confident and assertive.
 This means having your metro card ready to swipe instead of fumbling for it in your pocket when you get to the turnstile.